How To Measure Scope Ring Height?

 Before you begin the process, you will need to make sure you have the right sets of tools for the business.

-The most accurate way of reading any measurements regarding firearms is using calipers.
-They have millimeter reading which are quite handy when it comes to measurement and fixing alignment.
+The most accurate way of reading any measurements regarding firearms is by using calipers.
+They have millimeter readings which are quite handy when it comes to measurement and fixing alignment.

 If you don’t have calipers at your disposal, then the next best thing is using a ruler.
 But with a ruler, you will need to eyeball a lot.
 And that’s not 100% accurate, there is always room for improvement.